ACP agents

 - Any channel adapter that exposes session/thread binding capability.

-- Current built-in support: Discord.
+- Current built-in support:

 - Plugin channels can add support through the same binding interface.